 You can straighten a crooked photo in Develop mode by rotating the photo at a custom angle.
+You can save your settings as a preset for future use.

 To Correct a Crooked Photo:

 - 1. In Develop mode, select the Geometry tab. - 2.
 In the Rotate and Straighten group, adjust your image as described below.